What is Eating My Plants at Night?

 Have you ever wandered into your garden late at night?
 It’s a different world.

 It’s alive with creepy crawlies.
 Don’t let the small size fool you.

 One hungry caterpillar can eat holes through multiple leaves in a single night.
 So can slugs.

 As for animals, a deer can do a magic trick by making a fully-grown bush disappear entirely.

 Continue reading below to learn about the various nighttime garden raiders that never know when to stop.

 What is eating my plants at night?

-Wildlife that feeds at night includes rabbits, deer, squirrels, chipmunks, voles, woodchucks, groundhogs, and skunks.
+Animals eating your plants at night include rabbits, deer, squirrels, chipmunks, voles, woodchucks, groundhogs, and skunks.
 They do a lot of damage.
-But so do insects.
-Nighttime-feeding insects include caterpillars, Mexican bean beetles, flea beetles, Japanese beetles, the tarnished plant bug, and slugs.
+But so do nighttime-feeding insects such as caterpillars, Mexican bean beetles, flea beetles, Japanese beetles, the tarnished plant bug, and slugs.

 Nocturnal sharp-toothed wildlife